Rupert Moon: Education, post-rugby career and charity work

 Rupert Moon studied at Sandwell College and later the University of Glamorgan where he achieved a degree in Public Administration.

 Alongside playing rugby, Moon ventured into radio-broadcasting work, hosting his own show 'Over the Moon' on Dragon FM.
 Other media work followed and following his rugby career he became a radio and television presenter on HTV and BBC Wales, presenting amongst other programmes - X-Ray, Tellyphonin', Moon and the Stars, Homeland, and Radio Wales' Rush Hour.

 Moon became Head of Group Commercial & Business Development in 2003 for the Welsh Rugby Union and the Millennium Stadium, when the Group recorded record turnover and record profits.
 He was one of three people who staged the Tsunami Relief Concert at the Millennium Stadium in January 2005.

 He joined Protectagroup, an insurance broker, in 2007, as Group Marketing Director.
 He returned in June 2009 to the Scarlets as Commercial Director.

 From 2012 to 2016 he was General Manager of the North Wales Rugby Development Region, setting up a new regional rugby team in North Wales, where he oversaw the staffing, operational and strategic management of joint WRU and Conwy Council initiatives.

-Moon currently works as Director of Corporate and Social Responsibility and Marketing at WRW Construction.
+Moon currently works as Strategy Director for the RNF Property Group.

 He is Patron of charities Tenovus Cancer Care and the Welsh Rugby Charitable Trust and is active in fundraising activities for a number of charities.